snowie2000/m3u8-go/README.md

 ```

 ## Troubleshooting

+### Issue: "Failed to download encryption key"
+- The encryption key URL might be protected or require special headers
+- Use `-key` flag to provide a custom encryption key file that you've downloaded manually
+- Example: `-key "my_key.key"`

+### Issue: "403 Forbidden" or authentication errors
+- The server might require specific headers (User-Agent, Referer, Origin, etc.)
+- Use `-header` flag to specify custom HTTP headers (can be used multiple times)
+- Example: `-header "User-Agent:Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36" -header "Referer:https://example.com"`
+- Common headers to try:
+  - `User-Agent`: Pretend to be a web browser
+  - `Referer`: The website URL where the video is embedded
+  - `Origin`: The domain of the website

 ### Issue: "No segments found in playlist"
 - Make sure the URL points to a valid M3U8 file